 The theory behind this is that choosing an agency which specializes in your industry means they will already be familiar with the industry and what works.
 This reduces the amount of time and training needed to get them up to speed, making the process quicker overall.

-Your organization’s approach will dictate which agency you want to find.
+Your organization’s approach will dictact which agency you want to find.
 An experienced agency will be able to not only work in your industry, but be able to focus their time and attention on what will be the best fit.

 If you want to take on more risk to get faster results, work with an agency that has a proven track record of getting attention.
 It is more important to validate the agency’s ability when working with them, as there is a higher risk of failure.

 Organizations often prefer to have face-to-face meetings with their agency.
-This can be a good idea because it allows you to sit down and strategize with the people who are actually working on your account.
+This is a good idea because it allows you to sit down and strategize with the people who are actually working on your account.
 You also get a better sense of what you’re paying for when you meet in person.

 You travel, hire locally or subcontract to get the results you need.
 But let’s be honest, are these in-person meetings really necessary, or are they just because of expectations and a need for control?

-Experience tells us it’s the latter.
+Experience tells me it’s the latter.

-4. Agency self-promotion
+4. Agency Self Promotion

 This basically means: Does this agency do what they say they will do?
 Are their websites and marketing materials high quality?
 Does their client work show that they know what they’re doing?
 Does this agency care about their image and reputation?